rstatsinger/contrast-java-webgoat-docker/README.md

 If you are running another distribution, install `docker.io` or `docker` with your favorite package manager.

+## Lab Setup

 ### Create an Account with Contrast Security

-Go to [https://www.contrastsecurity.com/contrast-community-edition](https://www.contrastsecurity.com/contrast-community-edition) and create a new account.
-If you have an account already, you can skip ahead to the next step!
+Sign up [here](https://bit.ly/341PrFu) for the Contrast Community Edition if you dont already have a Contrast account.
+If you are already a Contrast customer or are in an evaluation with us, you can skip ahead to the next step!

 Once you create a new account, you will receive an email with a confirmation link.
 Make sure you click that link and follow the instructions all the way until you reach the welcome page: